-50. Does the Audit and Risk Committee secretariat: commission papers as necessary to support agenda items? circulate meeting documents and meeting minutes to all Committee members, internal audit and C&AG in good time before each meeting? for any agreed actions, document the owner, deadline and any advice given by stakeholders and monitor between meetings? keep the Committee abreast of development in the Institute? maintain a record of when members' terms of appointment are due for renewal or termination?
+50. Does the Audit and Risk Committee secretariat: commission papers as necessary to support agenda items? circulate meeting documents and meeting minutes to all Committee members, internal audit and C&amp;AG in good time before each meeting? for any agreed actions, document the owner, deadline and any advice given by stakeholders and monitor between meetings? keep the Committee abreast of development in the Institute? maintain a record of when members' terms of appointment are due for renewal or termination? ensure that appropriate appointment procedures are initiated when required?